Documentation

 RELAX-NG Schema

 A RELAX-NG Schema is a formal specification of the tags and attributes of an XML vocabulary, and the relationships among them.
 So this is the very heart of PreTeXt, as everything else begins here.
-You can read the documented version, find various versions in the schema directory, or use the convenient online browsing interface listed third below.
+You can read the documented version, find various versions in the schema directory, or use the convenient online browsing interface developed by Jason Siefken and other contributors.
+(Visit the "All Tags" section for a comprehenive list of elements.)

 Git for Authors, by Rob Beezer and David Farmer

 Writing a book without revision control is like driving a car without a seatbelt.
 When something bad happens, the damage will be lessened.
-And more importantly and positively, git allows anyone to easily contribute suggestions or corrections to your writing, if you host your source on GitHub.
+And more importantly and positively, git allows anyone to easily contribute suggestions or corrections to your writing, subject to your control, if you host your source on GitHub.

 The power of git comes with a steep learning curve.
 We hope this book helps, and especially since it is illustrated with examples that will make sense to authors, and stays away from the aspects of git designed specifically for writing software.
 Of course, PreTeXt source works well within git, by design.